World Malaria Day 2022: Know Theme, History, Significance, and Key Facts Here

 Facts about Malaria

 - Malaria is caused by the Plasmodium parasite.
 The parasite can be spread to humans through the bites of infected female Anopheles mosquitoes called ‘malaria vectors’.
-When mosquito bites parasite is released into the bloodstream.
+When a mosquito bites parasite is released into the bloodstream.

-- There are different types of plasmodium parasite, but do you know that only five types of plasmodium cause malaria in humans.
-They are Plasmodium falciparum, Plasmodium vivax, P. ovale and Plasmodium malariae and Plasmodium knowlesi.
+- There are different types of plasmodium parasites, but do you know that only five types of plasmodium cause malaria in humans.
+They are Plasmodium falciparum, Plasmodium vivax, P. ovale and Plasmodium malariae, and Plasmodium knowlesi.

 - Plasmodium falciparum is responsible for the majority of malaria deaths globally and is the most prevalent species in sub-Saharan Africa.